-The Harvard Combined Endocrine Surgery Program is an integrated fellowship between Brigham and Women’s Hospital (BWH) offers intensive clinical training with a multidisciplinary approach to the treatment of thyroid, parathyroid, adrenal and pancreatic disease.
-We perform more than 800 operations per year of which fellows typically perform more than 300 cases (thyroidectomy, parathyroidectomy, neck dissection and adrenalectomy).
+The Harvard Combined Endocrine Surgery Program is an integrated fellowship between Brigham and Women’s Hospital and Massachusetts General Hospital.
+It offers intensive clinical training with a multidisciplinary approach to the treatment of thyroid, parathyroid, adrenal and pancreatic disease.
+We perform more than 800 operations per year, of which fellows typically perform more than 300 cases (thyroidectomy, parathyroidectomy, neck dissection and adrenalectomy).

-In addition to working with 10 different endocrine surgeons, fellows receive training from radiologists, pathologists, and endocrinologists.
-We provide a broad experience in complex endocrine surgical cases, including re-operative parathyroid surgery, minimally invasive adrenalectomy and neck dissections.
+In addition to working with ten different endocrine surgeons, fellows receive training from radiologists, pathologists and endocrinologists.
+We provide broad experience in complex endocrine surgical cases, including reoperative parathyroid surgery, minimally invasive adrenalectomy and neck dissections.

 Fellows participate in weekly conferences devoted to endocrine surgery and in a monthly multidisciplinary conference.
 In addition to clinical responsibilities, fellows will participate in research initiatives in endocrine surgery.

 Brigham and Women’s Hospital and Massachusetts General Hospital are scientific, clinical and academic powerhouses, with a long history of firsts.
 We foster a shared commitment to predict, prevent and treat the world’s toughest diseases.
 Our collaborations are changing the future of medicine, in Boston and beyond.

 Our culture in providing excellence in patient care, teaching and research affords an exceptional environment for clinical training and participation in exciting advances in basic and clinical research.

 Committed to teaching and mentoring the next generation of surgeons and leaders in medicine, our faculty is comprised of experienced clinicians who impart a breadth of knowledge and expertise during clinical rounds and in clinics.
 In addition, basic and clinical research mentors provide many research opportunities for residents and fellows.

 Brigham and Women's Hospital is located in the Longwood Medical and Academic Area in Boston, Massachusetts.
 It is Harvard Medical School's second largest teaching affiliate.
-With Massachusetts General Hospital is located on the edge of Beacon Hill in downtown Boston.
+Along with Massachusetts General Hospital is located on the edge of Beacon Hill in downtown Boston.
 The two hospitals are part of Mass General Brigham, the largest health care provider in Massachusetts.

 Brigham and Women's Hospital is an international leader in virtually every area of medicine and has been the site of pioneering breakthroughs that have improved lives around the world.

-The following items are required to complete the Online Application and Match System:
+The following items are required to complete the online application: